Samir1s/Api-Tester/README.md

 ## 🖥️ Usage

-1. Launch the app by double-clicking `api-testing.exe`
+1. Launch the app by double-clicking `Api Tester.exe`
 2. Enter your API URL and method (GET, POST, etc.)
 3. Add headers, params, or body if needed
 4. Click **Send** and view your results instantly